Skip to main content

 What is the Deforestation Risk Metric?

-Deforestation risk is a measure of the probable risk of deforestation occurring due to growing or raising ingredients.
+Deforestation risk is a measure of the probable risk of deforestation occurring due to growing or raising ingredients, scored on a scale from 1-10.
 The Deforestation metric has three components:

-1. The hectares of tree cover lost out of the total tree cover in the region where the ingredient is grown or raised.
+1. The hectares of tree cover loss driven by agriculture out of the total agricultural are in the region where the ingredient is grown or raised

 2. The ingredient yield in the region it is grown.